Driolar/SoccerTheory-Pharo/doc/Using SoThebo - The Soccer Theory Board.md

   The ball possession can be changed by clicking one of the buttons "Ball team left", "Ball team right" or "Ball neutral".
   If the ball is not neutral, it has the background color of the team possessing the ball.
 ## Strategic aspects
-Normally, a scene change affects the strategic attributes.
+Normally, a change on the scene affects the strategic attributes.
   ### Strategic lines
   There are two strategic lines shown on the scene: the offside line and the attack line.